 Avoid the mindset that deferring maintenance is the only way to accept tightening budgets, and you will be ahead of the game.
 Preventive maintenance saves money and unplanned downtime and sustains the comfort of building occupants.

 Do you practice preventive maintenance at your facility, or is your list of repairs growing steadily?
 Is comfort an issue in your building?
-If you would like to discuss these questions in more detail with an industry expert, please contact Joe Reintjes at email@example.com, or Curtis Winter at firstname.lastname@example.org.
-Or call 316-265-9655.
+For more information, please email Jonathon Goering by clicking here or call 316-265-9655.

 Knipp Services works with commercial and industrial building owners to identify solutions to reduce downtime and increase building efficiency.
 We provide services that enable building owners to have a high-performance building.
 “Making Buildings Better” sums up the mission statement of Knipp Services.